The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 English

-Rocco Dipaola is a Neurologist in Neptune, New Jersey.
+Rocco Dipaola is a Neurologist practicing medicine in Neptune, New Jersey.
 Dr. Dipaola is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Serotonin Syndrome, and Essential Tremor.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Serotonin Syndrome, and Essential Tremor.
+Dr. Dipaola is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Drug Induced Dyskinesia